Curated reading list

 Harness design for long-running application development

-A practical companion piece on reducing harness bulk while keeping long-running development runs reliable.
+A practical companion piece on trimming harness bulk while still preserving the context, checkpoints, and controls that keep long-running development runs reliable.

 How we built our multi-agent research system